astrapi69/jobj-compare/README.md

 </div>

-Utility library for simply compare java objects
+Utility library for simply compare java objects.

+If you like this project put a ⭐ and donate.

 # Donations